scanner-darkly/multipass/README.md

 `upload release` is triggered automatically when you create a new release. it will build firmware for each specified module and upload both hex and zip versions to your release as assets. **important**: unlike the previous action, this action will reference the commit the release tag is pointing to, not the latest commit!

 both workflows will use the name of your repo for firmware files, if you prefer a different name simply modify the workflow templates.

+### local toolchain

+you will likely want to set up the toolchain locally so you can easily make and test changes. this option will require most work to set it up but it will save you time down the road. follow the instructions here: https://github.com/denravonska/avr32-toolchain

+additional information is available here: https://github.com/monome/libavr32 and here: https://github.com/monome/teletype

+please note that some of the instructions are out of date (atmel doesn't provide headers anymore), so adjust accordingly.

+**important**: if you want to build for a different module make sure to remove all `*.o` files first.

 # architecture